SalomePlatform/adao/doc/en/ref_algorithm_3DVAR.rst

     pair: Variant ; 3DVAR-Incr
     pair: Variant ; 3DVAR-PSAS

-- "3DVAR" (3D Variational analysis, see [Lorenc86]_, [LeDimet86]_, [Talagrand97]_), original classical algorithm and very robust, which operates in the model space,
+- "3DVAR" (3D Variational analysis, see [Lorenc86]_, [LeDimet86]_, [Talagrand97]_), original classical algorithm, extremely robust, which operates in the model space,
-- "3DVAR-VAN" (3D Variational Analysis with No inversion of B, see [Lorenc88]_), similar algorithm, which operates in the model space, but avoiding inversion of the covariance matrix B,
+- "3DVAR-VAN" (3D Variational Analysis with No inversion of B, see [Lorenc88]_), similar algorithm, which operates in the model space, avoiding inversion of the covariance matrix B (except in the case where there are bounds.),
-- "3DVAR-Incr" (Incremental 3DVAR, see [Courtier94]_), cheaper algorithm than the previous ones, but involving an approximation of non-linear operators,
+- "3DVAR-Incr" (Incremental 3DVAR, see [Courtier94]_), cheaper algorithm than the previous ones, involving an approximation of non-linear operators,
-- "3DVAR-PSAS" (Physical-space Statistical Analysis Scheme for 3DVAR, see [Courtier97]_, [Cohn98]_), algorithm sometimes cheaper because it operates in the observation space, but involving an approximation of non-linear operators and not allowing to take into account bounds.
+- "3DVAR-PSAS" (Physical-space Statistical Analysis Scheme for 3DVAR, see [Courtier97]_, [Cohn98]_), algorithm sometimes cheaper because it operates in the observation space, involving an approximation of non-linear operators, not allowing to take into account bounds.

 It is highly recommended to use the original "3DVAR".
-The "3DVAR" and "3DVAR-Incr" algorithms (and not the others) allow modification of the initialization point for the minimization, but it is not recommended.
+The "3DVAR" and "3DVAR-Incr" algorithms (and not the others) explicitly allow the modification of the initial point of their minimization, even if it is not recommended.

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo02.rst